-Star Trek is not just a TV show, or 5 TV shows; it is a
+Star Trek is not just a TV show, or 5 TV shows, or

 cultural experience.
 The original "Star Trek" began in the 1960's